santhoshpkumar/interactive-code-test/README.md

 In the project directory, you can run:

+### Installing

+`yarn` - Install all the dependencies for the web app

+### Funning Locally

 ### `yarn start` or `yarn docker-start`

-You have 2 options to Run the app in the development mode.\
+You have 2 options to Run the app in the development mode locally.\
 if using yarn start
 , Open [http://localhost:3000](http://localhost:3000) to view it in the browser.